GaniAliguzhinov/ServerChecker/README.md

 6. In one console, run `./manage.py process_tasks`, or setup a cron job.

 7. In another console, run server: `./manage.py runserver 0.0.0.0:<desired_port>`

-To use a database other than SQLite, configure `DATABASES` in `ServerChecker/settings.py`.

 # Usage